syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 ### Appointment Search

-The public method `searchAppointments` is used to search the appointments in the scheduler dataSource.
-It contains below four arguments such as search string, search field, filter operator and ignorecase.
+The client-side public method `searchAppointments` is used to search the appointments in the scheduler dataSource.
+It contains the below four arguments such as search string, search field, filter operator and ignore case.

 **searchString** - It is used to search the given word / sentence with in the appointments data.